 Other Direct Costs — This category includes items such as rental of space, funds for equipment maintenance contracts and repairs, stipends for research participants, and so forth.
 Tuition would also fall into this category, unless the granting entity has different instructions.
 If the grant will provide compensation for persons serving as research subjects, the applicable portions of the UMW Gift Policy relating to payment of research participants must be followed.

-Adjusted Tuition Charged as Part of a Grant — In some cases, the grant proposal may desire to charge a reduced rate for UMW tuition in the case of a grant that will be subsidizing tuition costs as a direct cost.
+Adjusted Tuition Charged as Part of a Grant, Agreement, or other Externally-funded Proposal — In some cases, the grant proposal may desire to charge a reduced rate for UMW tuition in the case of a grant that will be subsidizing tuition costs as a direct cost.
 Any such agreement must be approved in advance.
 Contact John Morello in the Office of the Provost for additional guidance.

-Any cost sharing proposed by a grant project must be discussed in advance and approved before a grant project containing such an arrangement is submitted to a funding entity.
+Any cost sharing proposed as part of a project budget, whether in-kind or in the form of a direct UMW contribution), must be discussed in advance and approved before a project containing such an arrangement is submitted to the external funding entity.
 Consult the general cost sharing advice presented here.
-Federal regulations state that cost sharing may be a consideration in the evaluation of a grant application in only those cases where the grant program guidelines require it.
-Including cost sharing in a grant proposal that doesn’t expressly request it will not necessarily help your proposal.
+Federal regulations state that cost sharing may be a consideration in the evaluation of an application in only those cases where the program guidelines require it.
+Including cost sharing in a proposal that doesn’t expressly request it will not necessarily help the proposal.

 A typical budget justification would be one to two pages of text explaining the costs listed on the budget outline.
 The budget outline might list a personnel cost as a dollar figure; the justification would explain that that personnel cost is for a one-course teaching load reduction, or two months of summary salary plus